Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Dataset

 The first exclusion criterion (requiring $\snr$ $\geq$ 12) dominates the 271 total excluded bursts in the populations analysis conducted by \citet{catalog1}.
 All of the above exclusion criteria are used in this analysis as well; for more information about these cuts, refer to Sections 5 and 6.1 in \citet{catalog1}.
-One further exclusion criterion that was used by \citet{catalog1} is used in this analysis: Events with $\dm_\mathrm{NE2001} > 100$~pc~cm$^{-3}$, in order to minimize the variance in our results involved with the Milky Way contribution to the $\dm$.
-This was done because in our model, we take a fixed value of $\overline{\dm}_\mathrm{MW}$ to be 50~pc~cm$^{-3}$; further discussion on this can be found in Section~\ref{sec:varyDML}.
+One further exclusion criterion than was used by \citet{catalog1} is used in this analysis.
+In addition to excluding events with $\dm < 100$~pc~cm$^{-3}$, in order to minimize the variance in our results involved with the Milky Way contribution to the $\dm$, we \textit{also} exclude events with $\dm_\mathrm{NE2001} > 100$~pc~cm$^{-3}$.
+This was done because in our model, we take a fixed value of $\overline{\dm}_\mathrm{MW}$ to be 80~pc~cm$^{-3}$; further discussion on this can be found in Section~\ref{sec:varyDML}.
 It is worth noting that this extra exclusion criteria brings the total Catalog~1 sample to 225 bursts, down from the sample of 265 bursts used by \citet{catalog1}.
 Thus, hereafter, when referring to the Catalog~1 sample used for populations studies in this analysis, we are referring to the 225 bursts that survived all of these cuts.

 To elaborate on exclusion criterion \#7, simply excising all known repeating bursts would not work as there is no way to know if an apparent one-off burst will later turn out to be a repeater.
 Choosing the highest $\snr$ burst will bias the sample to higher fluences, and choosing ``random'' bursts of the repeat bursts also introduce a subtle bias as the detection trigger threshold is set to be more sensitive to possible repeat bursts, i.e., bursts detected in the same directions and DMs as previously detected FRBs.
 Thus, to minimize bias (especially with respect to trigger thresholds), we include only the first-detected burst from any known FRB source that otherwise passes other cuts (i.e., $\snr > 12$).
 As detailed by \citet{pleunis+2021_morphology}, there are differences in burst widths and bandwidths for observed repeaters and apparent non-repeaters, raising the question of whether it is fair to assume identical detection biases for these bursts.
 However, applying all the exclusion criteria except for the exclusion criterion for repeaters excludes 306 bursts instead of 311.
 Thus, even though the selection biases may differ for repeaters and apparent non-repeaters, the difference is unlikely to strongly affect this analysis.
 As the sample of observed repeaters grows, further investigation into the differing selection biases for repeaters and apparent non-repeaters will be crucial; further discussion is in Section~\ref{subsec:repeaters_v_nonrepeaters}.